buildthenmarket/Health-and-Fitness/Diet/Gut microbiome.md

 # Gut microbiome

+the gut is nearly as powerful a force as the brain, affecting your physical and mental health right now-and into your future.

 ![Mutate and try again MEME](<static/Mutate and try again MEME.png>)

 mindless eating the 200 daily food decisions we overlook summary, relate it to research from gut microbiome influencing brain with hormones, or neuro-transmitters